Skip to content

 3. Story Completion Rate

 Story completion rate measures how many viewers watch your Instagram Story from start to finish.
-Keep in mind that high swipe always early in the Story can indicate weak hooks or pacing issues.
+A high number of early exits can indicate a weak opening, poor pacing, or a mismatch with audience expectations.

 4. Profile Action Rate

-Profile action rate tracks the percentage of viewers who take an action after visiting your profile, such as following, clicking links, or sending a message.
-This connects content engagement to tangible outcomes, helping Instagram evaluate your profile as relevant and actionable.
+Profile action rate tracks the percentage of profile visitors who take an action, such as following, clicking a link, or sending a message.
+Define which actions count before calculating the rate.

 ➡️ TikTok KPIs